 For more information on how to find your target marketing, I would recommend reading up on your advanced Google skills.
 You'll be surprised what else Google can do.

 There are many other ways you can use the above steps, but the most important one is that you don’t spend money you don’t have to.

-Furthermore, make sure that when you do, you get your ad showing to the people who matter…your target market.
+Furthermore, make sure that when you do, you get your ad showing on the right websites and social media to the people who matter…your target market.